redspread/spread/README.md

 <p align="center"><a href="https://redspread.com">Website</a> | <a href="http://slackin.redspread.com/">Slack</a> | <a href="mailto:founders@redspread.com">Email</a> | <a href="http://twitter.com/redspread">Twitter</a> | <a href="http://facebook.com/GetRedspread">Facebook</a></p>

-#Docker to Kubernetes in one command
+#Spread: Docker to Kubernetes in one command

-`spread` is a command line tool that builds and deploys a [Docker](https://github.com/docker/docker) project to a [Kubernetes](https://github.com/kubernetes/kubernetes) cluster in one command.
+`spread` is a command line tool that makes it easy to version Kubernetes objects (see: [Kit](https://github.com/redspread/kit)), set up a local Kubernetes cluster (see: [localkube](https://github.com/redspread/localkube)), and deploy to Kubernetes clusters in one command.
 The project's goals are to:

 * Enable rapid iteration with Kubernetes
 * Be the fastest, simplest way to deploy Docker to production